Arcade setup: how do I configure an OAuth provider for Google Workspace so each user connects their own account?

 Frequently Asked Questions

-How does Arcade make each user connect their own Google Workspace account?
+How does Arcade handle Google Workspace OAuth so each user connects their own account?

 Expanded Explanation: